 A neutral expression may work when giving audiences an unbiased take on varying concerns and opinions.
 It’s ideal for expressing both disinterest and interest in the topic, while absorbing or listening to the idea being presented.

-Doing this not only reflects your professionalism but also displays your respect towards them.
+Doing this not only reflects your professionalism, but it also displays your respect towards them.

 All the other facial expressions openly display a person’s emotions, while the neutral face hides and balances your composure during stressful situations.